security-assignments/security-assignments.github.io/README.md

 * If there was a build error, you will get an email from github about it.
 Do not commit the `_site` folder to github -- it will be ignored if you are allowing github to build for you.

+* Add the following line to a `.gitattributes` file in the root of your repo:

+    _config.yml merge=ours